Brezensalzer/ot-sensor-lp/README.md

 * deep sleep current is now 12µA

 ## update (tag beta_v02)
-* added an overlay file for the Seeestudio XIA BLE, works exactly like the Nordic dongle.
+* added an overlay file for the Seeedstudio XIA BLE, works exactly like the Nordic dongle.